-As healthcare leaders have progressed toward treating patients more and more like customers (that is, treating patients as though their feedback and continued relationship is critical to the provider's success), they've begun to more deeply understand the relationship between productivity and the ability to deliver the desired experience.
+As banking leaders have progressed toward treating their customers more and more as the center of operations (that is, treating customers as though their feedback and continued relationship is critical to the institution's development initiatives and growth), they've begun to more deeply understand the relationship between productivity and the ability to deliver on revenue, experience, and risk reduction needs.

-Agents and representatives must be free to focus and empathize - every productivity metric and tool they use should enable them to lean into the power to solve for the patient.
+Agents and representatives must be free to focus and empathize - every productivity metric and tool they use should enable them to lean into the power to solve for the customer and achieve revenue objectives.
+Consider, for instance, how more first-call resolutions lead to happier customers, which lead to loyalty and longer term benefits for everyone involved.

-Meanwhile, QA and compliance teams can also capitalize on the focus that comes with more straightforward productivity tools: by automating compliance alerts, QA workflows, and reporting tags, every healthcare contact center function can produce both better insight and faster changes to deliver positive patient experience outcomes.
+Meanwhile, QA and compliance teams can also capitalize on the focus that comes with more straightforward productivity tools. by automating compliance alerts, QA workflows, and reporting tags, every function can produce both better insight and faster changes to deliver positive outcomes wherever servicing agents and customers are interacting, whether that's a traditional contact center, a hybrid center, or in a fully remote environment.

-2. Why is Productivity so Important to Financial Experience?
+2. Why is Productivity so Important to Advancing Key Outcomes?